BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 ### Encouraging lightning network

 Lightning is likely to be the best option for the majority of payments a user makes.
 It will be faster, more private, and cost less.
-An ideal scenario would be where the user does not spend time considering whether to pay on-chain or Lightning — it's all bitcoin to them.
+An ideal scenario would be where the user does not spend time considering whether to pay on-chain or lightning — it's all bitcoin to them.

-However, this can be challenging with the variety of different payment formats between on-chain and Lightning.
-What happens when the user is trying to pay somebody, but the receiving party has given them an on-chain address instead of a Lightning invoice?
+However, this can be challenging with the variety of different payment formats between on-chain and lightning.
+What happens when the user is trying to pay somebody, but the receiving party has given them an on-chain address instead of a lightning invoice?

-If your wallet is Lightning-only, the user will be unable to proceed with making payment.
-However, even if your wallet allows the user to send on-chain payments, this payment could still result in a higher transaction fee than they would have incurred over Lightning.
-If it's in the user's best interest to pay over Lightning, then let them know and help them determine what to do next.
+If your wallet is lightning-only, the user will be unable to proceed with making payment.
+However, even if your wallet allows the user to send on-chain payments, this payment could still result in a higher transaction fee than they would have incurred over lightning.
+If it's in the user's best interest to pay over lightning, then let them know and help them determine what to do next.

-{% include image-gallery.html pages = page.imagesLightning %}
+{% include image-gallery.html pages = page.imageslightning %}

 In this example, the user scans a QR to make a payment.
 This wallet recognizes it as an on-chain address.
 It is capable of making the on-chain payment with submarine swaps.
 However, that would involve a longer confirmation time and a higher fee for such a small payment.
 It immediately pulls up a modal notification to warn the user that they will have to wait longer for the payment to settle and pay a higher fee.
 It informs them they can pay instantly if they can get a different type of QR code from the sender.